 “Dressing” refers to all aspects of putting clothing or garments on the upper and lower body including the feet if culturally appropriate.
 Included are the acts of gathering clothing from storage areas (i.e. closet, dressers), securing buttons, tying knots, zipping, etc.

-DEM_26: Using (his/her) (usual/customary) language, does (NAME) have difficulty communicating, for example understanding or being understood by others?
+DEM26: Using (your/his/her) (usual/customary) language, (do/does) (you/NAME) have difficulty communicating, for example understanding or being understood by others?

 This question seeks to identify persons who have some problems with talking, listening or understanding speech such that it contributes to difficulty in making themselves understood to others or understanding others.
 National adaptation and implementation.